ansys/pydpf-composites/version/stable/_sources/index.rst.txt

 Limitations
 '''''''''''
 - Only the Mechanical APDL solver is supported.
+- The post-processing of expanded cyclic symmetry models is not implemented.
 - The following operators and features are only supported if the model was preprocessed with ACP and if the corresponding lay-up definition file is passed to the :class:`.CompositeModel` class.